picosonic/bbc-fdc/tools/README.md

 It is designed to work with floppy disk interface PCB attached to GPIO of Raspberry Pi 2 or Raspberry Pi 3 running at 400Mhz (not overclocked).
 With some modifications the PCB and sample code can be made to work with the Raspberry Pi 1 running at 250Mhz.

-Raw flux output is to **.rfi** files, these are raw capture data with JSON metadata, the format for these is detailed in rfi.h
+Raw flux output is to **.rfi** files, these are raw capture data with JSON metadata, the format for these is detailed in rfi.h.

+Also output to **.dfi** (DiscFerret flux dump) is possible (not tested).

 ## Syntax :